PHU - Disease Control programs and units

 - surveillance for more than 90 notifiable diseases and mounting the necessary public health responses, including the management of outbreaks

 - under the guidance of the community paediatrician, the Rheumatic Heart Disease (RHD) Program provides important support for the diagnosis and long term management of those with RHD

 - the Trachoma Program is working in partnership with a national program towards the elimination of trachoma

 - the Safety and Injury Unit researches and develops policy on injury prevention

 - Medical Entomology undertakes mosquito surveillance and environmental management of disease-carrying and other nuisance insects.

-To contact the CDC or one of its programs and units go to CDC contacts.
+To contact the Public Health Unit – Disease Control or one of its programs and units go to Public Health Unit – Disease Control contacts.